rieck/siggi/README.md

       Ran 7 tests in 0.027s
       OK

-Analysing graphs can be computationally expensive.
+Analyzing graphs can be computationally expensive.
 We thus benchmark the different modes supported by Siggie.
 As an example dataset we use `example.zip`, which contains 8 simple graphs in DOT format.